-We will take account of equality and diversity when selecting contractors, evaluating their ability to deliver services and monitoring their performance.
+We will actively promote equality and diversity when selecting contractors, evaluating their ability to deliver services and monitoring their performance.
+All officers will be required to complete an Equality Impact Assessment when undertaking projects and when completing reports to elected members and committees.